Vast Understanding Of LHWCA Claims

-If you’re a longshoreman or dock worker who has been injured or disabled in a California waterfront accident, call or email the Oakland, Long Beach and San Diego longshoreman injury lawyers at Brodsky Micklow Bull & Weiss LLP.
+If you’re a longshoreman or dock worker who has been injured or disabled in a California waterfront accident, call or email one of the experienced maritime injury lawyers at Brodsky Micklow Bull & Weiss LLP.
+We combine over 100 years of experience to help all longshoremen and dockworkers in their serious injury claims.

 Laws Protecting Harbor Workers